vmapetr/azure-pipelines-image-generation/images/win/Vs2017-Server2016-Readme.md

-# VSTS Hosted VS2017 image
+# Azure Pipelines Hosted VS2017 image

-The following software is installed on machines in the VSTS **Hosted VS2017** pool.
+The following software is installed on machines in the Azure Pipelines **Hosted VS2017** pool.

 Components marked with **\*** have been upgraded since the previous version of the image.